aubrune/luos_ros2/README.md

 # Luos with ROS1 and ROS2

-Luos comes with a ROS1 and ROS2 interface.
+Luos comes with a ROS1 and ROS2 interface in this repository.
+You can get an example of an application using Luos modules in ROS2 with the [bike sharing example](https://github.com/aubrune/luos_bike_alarm_example).

-## Install Luos in ROS 2
+## Install ROS 2 and Luos

 First install [ROS 2 Dashing](https://index.ros.org/doc/ros2/Installation/Dashing/Linux-Install-Debians/) with FastRTPS and `ros1_bridge` and `colcon`.